Perched on a cliff overlooking the unspoilt River Teme, Ludlow is a historic market town bustling with quaint shops and elegant Georgian buildings.

 The rolling hills, sweeping valleys and historic villages of the borderlands are easily explored from Ludlow, which is also a short distance from the Severn Valley Railway and Ironbridge Gorge – the heart of the Industrial Revolution.

 As the host of Britain’s first food festival, Ludlow has a strong reputation for excellent food and drink, with the annual September event drawing in hoards of foodies.
 The castle also hosts a second spring festival in May.

 Where to stay

-is a tourist attraction in its own right, with an intricately patterned timber façade and delicate little windows.
+The Feathers Hotel is a tourist attraction in its own right, with an intricately patterned timber façade and delicate little windows.
 Described by The New York Times as “the most handsome inn in the world”, The Feathers is as beautiful inside as it is out and boasts a central location.
-Rooms start at £95 for a double.

 Lean against a Linley Beech and you lean against the vision of Robert More, MP for Bishop’s Castle and later Shrewsbury, in the mid-18th century.
 The tree-loving MP and explorer (he’s credited with introducing the larch to England) had this mile-long double row of beech trees planted on Shropshire’s Linley Hill.

 Surrounded by the Long Mynd, the Stiperstones and Corndon Hill, they march like soldiers down towards More’s family home at Linley Hall.
 This, and other arboreal adventures, can be found in this secret slice of the Shropshire countryside.
 Linley Beeches walking route and map.